Gross Profit (Gross Margin)

 US GAAP defines COGS as the cost of goods sold during a specific period, including the cost of raw materials, direct labor, and overhead costs related to production.

 Gross profit is very important measure to consider when analyzing the profitability and financial performance of a company.
 Gross profit is an important measure because it indicates the efficiency of the management in using labor and supplies in the production process.

-Gross profit of a company is affected by many factors.
-A company can have a high or low gross profit for example because:
+A company's gross profit is affected by many factors.
+For example, a company may have a high or low gross profit because: